 Ed Burger was a math professor at my alma mater and while I never took a class with him, the campus was small enough that despite his status as a legendary teacher, he actually knew me by name and would always greet me when I bumped into him in the math/psychology library.
 This book merits a spot on this list because it fully embodies the fundamentals of DIY MFA.
 The five elements discussed are at the core of how DIY MFA works.
 Want to become a better learner?
 Read this book.
 (Full disclosure: I’m still partway through this book but already I know it makes the cut.)

 Less widely known than Julia Cameron’s The Artist’s Way or her book on writing, The Right to Write, this is perhaps her most challenging book (and therefore most worthy in my eyes).
 Unlike some of her other work, this book hits very different notes and doesn’t let the reader to get away with skimming the surface of hard concepts.
 Vein of Gold is actually painful to complete, but in a good way like an intense workout that is both tough and exhilarating.
-I’ve read nearly all of Julia Cameron’s books and this is by far my favorite because it is the most challenging.

 All of these books challenged me to go beyond obvious answers and pushed me to consider literature, learning and even life in new, deeper ways.
 I love books that push me out of my comfort zone.
 I don’t like being coddled and love books that make me think.
 These five books fit the bill.